 Outcome: Successful; 12 months duration (Mar 2018 - Feb 2019)

 Outcome: Successful; 6 months duration (Mar 2018 – Sept 2018)

 For recent publications see below.
 For a full list of publications click here.

 - Randall D, Griffiths H, Arblaster G, Bjerre A & Fenner J (2018) Simulation of Oscillopsia in Virtual Reality.
 British and Irish Orthoptic Journal, 14(1), 45-49.
 View this article in WRRO

 - Taylor JC, Romanowski C, Lorenz E, Lo C, Bandmann O & Fenner J (2018) Computer-aided diagnosis for (123I)FP-CIT imaging: impact on clinical reporting..
 EJNMMI Research, 8(1).
 View this article in WRRO

-- Taylor JC, Vennart N, Negus I, Holmes R, Bandmann O, Lo C & Fenner J (2018) The subresolution DaTSCAN phantom: A cost-effective, flexible alternative to traditional phantom technology.
-Nuclear Medicine Communications, 39(3), 268-275.
+- Taylor JC, Vennart N, Negus I, Holmes R, Bandmann O, Lo C & Fenner J (2018) The subresolution DaTSCAN phantom: a cost-effective, flexible alternative to traditional phantom technology.
+Nuclear Medicine Communications, Publish Ahead of Print(3), 1.
 View this article in WRRO

 - Taylor JC & Fenner JW (2017) Comparison of machine learning and semi-quantification algorithms for (I123)FP-CIT classification: the beginning of the end for semi-quantification?.
 European Journal of Nuclear Medicine and Molecular Imaging Physics, 4(29).
 View this article in WRRO